mvcss/mvcss.github.com/source/styleguide/naming.md

 Variables
 ---------

 Variables are a big enough consideration that we dedicate an entire file to keeping them organized.
-You can find all the information regarding variables in Config.
+You can find all the information regarding variables in [Config][config].

 Images
 ------